-3GPP provides UA service in the LTE network since release 15 in published technical specification [TS-36.777].
-Start from its release 16, it completed the UAS RID requirement study in [TS-22.825] and proposed use cases in the mobile network and the services that can be offered based on RID and ongoing release 17 specification works on enhanced UAS service requirement and provides the protocol and application architecture support which is applicable for both 4G and 5G network.
-ATIS's recent report [ATIS-I-0000074] proposes architecture approaches for the 3GPP network to support UAS and one of which is put RID in higher 3GPP protocol stack such as using ASTM remote ID [F3411-19].
+With release 16, 3GPP completed the UAS RID requirement study [TS-22.825] and proposed use cases in the mobile network and the services that can be offered based on RID.
+Release 17 specification works on enhanced UAS service requirements and provides the protocol and application architecture support which is applicable for both 4G and 5G network.